microsoft/hlsl-specs/AIToolPolicy.md

 ## Proposals & Specs

 Most of the proposals in this repo are candidates for standardization.
-For this reason, the proposal / specification content in this repo need to conform to the [Guidance on use of AI for ISO committees](https://www.iso.org/files/live/sites/isoorg/files/developing_standards/who_develops_standards/docs/use of AI.pdf).
+For this reason, the proposal / specification content in this repo needs to conform to the [Guidance on use of AI for ISO committees](https://www.iso.org/files/live/sites/isoorg/files/developing_standards/who_develops_standards/docs/use of AI.pdf).
 In particular: